mserlin/ShellNumerics/README.md

 $` \gamma = v_x + u_y + w_x w_y + w_{0,x} w_y + w_x w_{0,y} `$

-where we have chosen the sign convention that outwards radial deformations are positive.
+where I have chosen the sign convention that outwards radial deformations are positive.

 The stress in the axial direction, $\sigma_1$, circumferential direction, $\sigma_2$, and shear strain, $\tau$, at the middle surface are given by: